r3nt0n/bopscrk/README.md

 ## Usage
 ```
+Generates smart and powerful wordlists.

+optional arguments:
   -h, --help         show this help message and exit
   -i, --interactive  interactive mode, the script will ask you about target
   -w                 words to combine comma-separated (non-interactive mode)
   --min              min length for the words to generate (default: 4)
   --max              max length for the words to generate (default: 32)
   -c, --case         enable case transformations
   -l, --leet         enable leet transformations
   -n                 max amount of words to combine each time (default: 2)
+  -a , --artists     artists to search song lyrics (comma-separated)
+  --lyrics-all       make all the possible transforms with lyrics (not
+                     recommended)
   -x wordlist        exclude all the words included in other wordlists
                      (several wordlists should be comma-separated)
   -o , --output      output file to save the wordlist (default: tmp.txt)

 ```